yuftao/dotBash/README.md

 source $GITAWAREPROMPT/main.sh
 </pre>

-3. Be very careful about the existing change to PS1, which will be overritten by or overwrite the new rules
+3.Be very careful about the existing change to PS1, which will be overritten by or overwrite the new rules

    Combine the exist one with the new rules.